junxit/us-congress-bills-110/metadata.md

 - 2008-09-16 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Lieberman without amendment.
 With written report No. 110-466.
 - 2008-09-16 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Lieberman without amendment.
 With written report No. 110-466.
 - 2008-09-16 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 971.
+- 2008-09-23 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S9340; text as passed Senate: CR S9340)
+- 2008-09-23 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S9340; text as passed Senate: CR S9340)
+- 2008-09-24 — Message on Senate action sent to the House.
+- 2008-09-24 — Received in the House.
+- 2008-09-24 — Referred to the House Committee on Homeland Security.